Louise Martin (sports administrator): Career

+On 30 August 2023, the Commonwealth Games Federation has announced that Martin would retire from the role as Commonwealth Games Federation President after 8 years and she was succeeded by Welshman Chris Jenkins on 15 November 2023.

 Honours and awards

 In the 2003 New Year Honours, Martin was appointed a Commander of the Order of the British Empire "for services to the Commonwealth Games"; she was promoted to Dame Commander in the 2019 New Year Honours "for services to sport".
-She holds honorary degrees from Abertay University, Glasgow Caledonian University, the University of Stirling, the University of Strathclyde, and Heriot-Watt University.
+She holds honorary degrees from Abertay University, Glasgow Caledonian University, the University of Stirling, the University of Strathclyde, Heriot-Watt University and the University of the West of Scotland.
 In 2002, she was named UK Sports Administrator of the Year by The Sunday Times.